SlippingGitty/OpenIB-X/README.md

 Current New Features:
  * Removes the new 8Kun legal garbage
- * Replaces logo and favicon with old one
+ * Replaces logo and favicon with a oldish-new one
  * Many other poorly written hacks

 ***